martell-n-tardy/Country-Club-SQL/README.md

 * You have jupyter notebook installed
-* You have have at least an intermediate understanding of SQL and databases
+* You have have at least an intermediate understanding of SQL and databases Strongly suggest completing the "Introduction to SQL for Data Science", "Joining Data in SQL", and "Intermediate SQL" courses offered through DataCamp
-* You are familiar with relational databases in Python
+* You are familiar with relational databases in Python Again, DataCamp offers a course called "Working with Relational Databases in Python", especially chapter 4, that will be sufficient for this requirement

 ## Installing Country-Club-SQL
 To install Country-Club_SQL, follow these steps: